 The quantum mind or quantum consciousness hypothesis proposes that classical mechanics cannot explain consciousness, while quantum mechanical phenomena, such as quantum entanglement and superposition, may play an important part in the brain's function, and could form the basis of an explanation of consciousness.
 It is not one theory, but a collection of distinct ideas described below.
 A few theoretical physicists have argued that classical physics is intrinsically incapable of explaining the holistic aspects of consciousness, whereas quantum mechanics can.
 The philosopher David Chalmers has argued against quantum consciousness.
-Description of main quantum mind approaches David Bohm In trying to describe the nature of consciousness, Bohm discusses the experience of listening to music.
+Description of main quantum mind approaches David Bohm Bohm's proposed implicate order applies both to matter and consciousness, and he suggests that it could explain the relationship between them.
+In trying to describe the nature of consciousness, Bohm discusses the experience of listening to music.
 Roger Penrose and Stuart Hameroff See also